saadbinmanjur/saadbinmanjur/README.md

 I'm currently working on...

-🔭 Engaged in internship of Data Scieence Intern at The Sparks Foundation
+🔭 Engaged in the internship of Data Science Intern at The Sparks Foundation

-🌱 Studing on Computer Science & Engineering at University of Science and Technology Chittagong
+🌱 Studying Computer Science & Engineering at University of Science and Technology Chittagong

 👯 I’m looking to collaborate on data science and machine learning projects